slavpisarov/Must-Watch/README.md

     * Edit and delete their media

   ## Features
+ There is pre-seeded data on the server for better user experience.
 1. Public part - no authentication
     * **Home** page is accessible by all users, and includes a short text and 4 most commented media.
     * **Catalog** page includes all uploaded media.